Browser London

 Towards the end of the digital design and development phase, the structural and functional mechanics of the product will be in place.
 You’ll have seen a rapid transition from product mock-up and UX wireframes to a fully working MVP prototype that is now ready for contact with end-users, allowing us to get valuable feedback on the design and performance of the application.

 It’s at this stage – once the product is in the hands of end-users, using all the app’s features in a real-world context – that we get an understanding of the direction in which the product could develop and improve further.
-This new user data will allow us to further refine and prioritise any remaining feature requests or user stories, developing a plan to continually develop and improve the product, based on user feedback and usage data.
+This new user data will allow us to further refine and prioritise any remaining feature requests, developing a plan to continually develop and improve the product, based on user feedback and usage data.

-With the digital design and development phase completed, we have a working product that has been carefully shaped by regular client review and feedback.
-The live MVP is being used by customers, and it generating data and feedback.
-We can now move forward into the continuous improvement and support stage of the digital transformation project.
+With the digital design and development phase completed, we have a working product that has been carefully shaped by client reviews and feedback.
+The live MVP is being used by customers, and it generates data and feedback.
+If relevant, we can now move forward into the continuous improvement and support stage of the project.